-Did you know there are plans to update and revive Preston Community Centre?
-We are currently fundraising to hit a million pound target to bring Preston and surrounding villages a brand new centre!
+Did you know there are plans to update and revive Preston Village Hall?
+We are currently fundraising to hit a million pound target to bring Preston and surrounding villages a brand new hall!

-We will be releasing more information about the centre and what it will offer you in the near future.
+We will be releasing more information about the hall and what it will offer you in the near future.

 Have a question or an idea for a fundraiser?
 Get in touch via our Contact Us page!

-There is so much going on at the Preston Community Centre!
+There is so much going on at the Preston Village Hall!
 We are lucky to have lots of variety with groups and classes held each week!
 See our 'What's On' page for more

 Preston is recorded in the Domesday Book as consisting of about 60 households; quite a sizeable village in relation to the population of the British Isles at the time.
 However archaeological digs have established the existence of Bronze Age and Iron Age settlements within the existing parish.
 The church of St. Mildred’s was reputably founded by Saint Mildred in 700 AD and this church still retains evidence of Saxon stonework; as does the church at Elmstone.